Being a Caregiver

 Are family members and friends capable of providing the necessary care without any

-1 individual becoming overburdened?
+one individual becoming overburdened?

 How does the ill, aging, or disabled individual feel about having a private caregiver

-Does he or she understand the caregiver's need for care assistance?
+Do they understand the caregiver's need for care assistance?

 If the decision is made to hire a private caregiver, you will want to explore many